jonathonp3/void-notes/INSTALLATION/Intial setup after installing base.md

 sudo ln -s /etc/sv/dhcpcd /var/service/
 ```

-10. Setup wifi if you have not done already:
+10. Setup wifi if you have not done already:s

 Setup ssid and password:
 ```bash